RphWbr/visiannot/doc/source/software.rst

 ViSiAnnoT
 ---------

-Figure :numref:`fig-class-diagram-visiannot` is the class diagram of :class:`.ViSiAnnoTMultipleRec`, which launches ViSiAnnoT in the context of long recordings (see section :ref:`sec-longrec`).
+Figure :numref:`fig-class-diagram-visiannot` is the class diagram of :class:`.ViSiAnnoTLongRec`, which launches ViSiAnnoT in the context of long recordings (see section :ref:`sec-longrec`).

 .. _fig-class-diagram-visiannot: